 In June 2016, the FASB amended guidance related to impairment of financial instruments as part of ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The guidance replaces the incurred loss impairment methodology with an expected credit loss model for which a Group recognizes an allowance based on the estimate of expected credit loss.
 The ASU is effective for public Group for fiscal years, and interim periods within those fiscal years beginning after December 15, 2019.
 For all other entities, the amendments for ASU 2016-13 are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Group is in the process of evaluating the impact that this guidance will have on its consolidated financial statements.
+The Group identifies itself as an emerging growth company ("EGC") for the fiscal year ended December 31, 2021.
+The Group is in the process of evaluating the impact that this guidance will have on its consolidated financial statements. and plans to adopt ASU 2016-13 from Janurary 1, 2023.